zealousweb/GutenGridMasonry/readme.txt

 == Description ==

 Introducing the "Grid Masonry for Guten blocks" plugin – a powerful tool designed to enhance your content display in the Gutenberg editor.
-With this plugin, you can effortlessly create visually appealing grids that showcase a mix of images, videos, and posts in a stunning masonry-style layout.
+With this plugin, you can effortlessly create visually appealing grids that showcase a mix of images, videos, posts, and custom posts in a stunning masonry-style layout.

-- Present a captivating blend of images, videos in a media grid, and posts within the post grid, offering a dynamic and engaging content presentation.
+- Present a captivating blend of images, videos in a media grid, and posts and custom posts within the post grid, offering a dynamic and engaging content presentation.
 - Tailor your grid by choosing the number of columns and rows, giving you full control over the structure and appearance of your content.
 - Enhance the user experience by enabling a lightbox feature for images and videos.
 When clicked, media items expand for a larger, more immersive view.
 - Support for various video formats, including MP4, YouTube, and Vimeo, allowing you to seamlessly integrate diverse multimedia content.